hoangduytran/blender-manual/manual/editors/graph_editor/channels/editing.rst

 .. reference::

    :Menu:      :menuselection:`Channel --> Delete Channels`
-   :Shortcut:  :kbd:`X`
+   :Shortcut:  :kbd:`Delete`, :kbd:`X`

-Deletes the whole channel from the current action (i.e. unlink the underlying F-Curve data-block from this action data-block).
+Removes the selected channels from the current :doc:`action </animation/actions>`.

 .. warning::

-   The :kbd:`X` shortcut is area-dependent: if you use it in the left list part, it will delete the selected channels, whereas if you use it in the main area, it will delete the selected keyframes.
+   Make sure the mouse cursor is hovering over the channel region before using the keyboard shortcuts.
+If it's hovering over the main region, you'll only delete the selected keyframes, not the full channels.

 .. _bpy.ops.anim.channels_group: